 First of all, there is no universal definition of fairness in the literature.
 Some sources consider fairness as something we refer to as starvation-freedom.
 We consider a lock algorithm to be fair, if it fulfills FIFO order.
 Note that FIFO (first-in-first-out) and first-come-first-served mean exactly the same thing.

-The nice thing about this notion of fairness is the simple definition of a FIFO lock: A lock algorithm fulfills FIFO (or first-come-first-served) ordering, if and only if a thread that is “first-in” (compared to some other thread) is also guaranteed to acquire the lock first.
+The nice thing about this notion of fairness is the simple definition of a FIFO lock: A locking algorithm fulfills FIFO (or first-come-first-served) ordering, if and only if a thread that is “first-in” (compared to some other thread) is also guaranteed to acquire the lock first.
 The hard part is then to define what “first-in” means.
-Let us first motivate why this is a very difficult definition: Assume we say “first-in” means that the thread first called lock().
+Consider the following naive definition: Assume we say “first-in” means that the thread first called lock().
 However, this does not really give the “first-in” thread an advantage.
-It could be that the second thread starts executing the lock() method first, even though the other thread made the function call first.
-We see that this definition of “first-in” cannot be meaningful.
+It’s still possible that the second thread starts executing the lock() method first, even though the other thread made the method call first.
+This definition is not meaningful.

 Another idea might be to define “first-in” such that some thread is “first-in” if it executed the first instruction of the lock() method before some other thread.
-However, what an instruction is, is quite arbitrary.
+However, the granularity of instructions is quite arbitrary.
 Consider the Peterson lock.
-We can divide the first instruction into a load, modify and store and thus basically nullifying the advantage of the “first-in” thread.
-However, even when taking the actual Peterson algorithm, saying a thread is “first-in” if it raised its flag first, this would not guarantee that the thread acquires the lock first.
-So, with this “first-in” definition, Petersons algorithm would not be considered FIFO.
-However, Peterson’s algorithm is quite universally considered FIFO.
-We need to find something else:
+We can divide the first instruction into a load, modify, and store and thus basically nullify the advantage of the “first-in” thread.
+However, even when taking the actual Peterson’s algorithm, considering a thread to be “first-in” if it raised its flag first would not guarantee that the thread acquires the lock first either.
+With this “first-in” definition, Peterson’s algorithm would not be considered FIFO, which it however quite universally is considered as.
+We need to find something else.

 Remember our definition of the lock() method and its doorway and waiting section.
 We consider a thread P to be “first-in” compared to a competing thread Q, when P finishes its doorway section before Q starts its doorway section.
 And now, a lock algorithm fulfills FIFO ordering, if and only if one can divide its lock() method into a finite doorway and (possibly unbounded) waiting section, such that a thread being “first-in” compared to some other thread, is guaranteed to acquire the lock first.

-This is not a terribly simple definition, but it is very precise.
+This is not a terribly simple definition, but a precise and useful one.

 First, consider the following pseudo-code of the simple Peterson lock that provides mutual exclusion for two threads: